 If you have the space in your front yard, a half circle driveway adds flow to a landscape and softens the angles of a home.
 Paving a driveway is labor-intensive regardless of the shape of the driveway.
 The process of laying the course of a driveway in a half circle is not complicated, but it calls for careful measurements to ensure the driveway is sized right to accommodate turning vehicles.

 Lay down parallel ropes to mark the approximate inside and outside edges of the driveway site.
-The outer diameter of the half circle should be at least 75 feet, and the width of the driveway should be 15 feet to enable vehicles to make the turn of the curved driveway with ease.
+Note that the width of the driveway should be at least 15 feet to enable vehicles to make the turn of the curved driveway with ease.
 If the curve is too tight, large vehicles will not be able to drive from the entrance to the exit.

-Cut a string 37 1/2 feet long.
+Cut a string half the diameter of the circle.
 Have a helper stand on the curb where the center of the half circle will fall, holding on to one end of the string.
 Hold the other end taut and walk in a half circle, adjusting the ropes on the ground as you go to trace the outer border of the driveway.
-Use measuring tape to verify that the length between the two outer edges of the driveway is 75 feet.

-Repeat Step 2 with a string 22 1/2 feet long to outline the inner border of the driveway.
-When you're finished, the outlined driveway will be 15 feet wide.
+Repeat Step 2 with a string to outline the inner border of the driveway.
+When you're finished, the outlined driveway should be at least 15 feet wide.